 - 2.2 Article 2 of the Building Loans (Jersey) Law 1950 ("the Law") established the "Dwelling-Houses Loan Fund" for the following purpose - - 2.3 "to establish a building loans scheme to enable residentially qualified firsttime buyers, who have never owned residential freehold property in Jersey, to purchase their first home.
-They must be able to demonstrate they have a deposit and can meet the loan repayments." - 2.4 The Fund was created at a time when Building Societies did not exist in the Island and Banks had not yet become extensively involved in lending monies for house purchases. - 2.5 Under the Law and the Building Loans (Miscellaneous Provisions) (Jersey) Regulations 1961, loans are granted by the Minister for Housing (former
+They must be able to demonstrate they have a deposit and can meet the loan repayments." - 2.4 The Fund was created at a time when Building Societies did not exist in the Island and Banks had not yet become extensively involved in lending monies for house purchases. - 2.5 Under the Law and Building Loans (Miscellaneous Provisions) (Jersey) Regulations 1961, loans are granted by the Minister for Housing (former

 Housing Committee).
-The current maximum loan available is £120,000 and the maximum life of a loan cannot exceed 40 years from the date of the contract.
+The current maximum loan available is $\pm 120,000$ and the maximum life of a loan cannot exceed 40 years from the date of the contract.

 - 2.6 Loans issued are currently charged an interest rate of 7.5% under the Building Loans (Prescribed Rate of Interest) (Jersey) Order 2003.
-The Fund's interest rate is determined by the Minister for Housing after consultation with the Minister for Treasury and Resources. - 2.7 In recent years, the Fund's cash balance has increased as fewer loans are being issued and current loan balances are being repaid, as part of normal business, or being repaid early as borrowers transfer their loans to commercial lenders. - 2.8 Under Article 2 of the Law, the States have powers to pay into and take monies out of the Fund.
-In 2006 the States agreed to transfer £32 million out of the Fund to the Stabilisation Fund (under P.40/2006) and during 2009 a further £18 million was transferred out of the Fund to the Stabilisation Fund (under P.55/2009).
+The Fund's interest rate is determined by the Minister for Housing after consultation with the Minister for Treasury and Resources. - 2.7 In recent years, the Fund's cash balance has increased, as fewer loans are being issued and current loan balances are being repaid as part of normal business, or repaid early as borrowers transfer their loans to commercial lenders.

-- 2.10 In order to meet the Fund's purpose, the investment strategy set is to maintain security and a high level of liquidity so as to provide lending when required; ensuring that the asset value of the Fund is only subject to small fluctuations. - 2.11 The strategy is designed to maintain the asset value of the Fund in monetary, rather than real terms, and any income received will help to offset the effects of inflation on monetary values. - 2.12 The long-term investment strategy for the Fund is to hold assets (excluding the loan book) in cash and cash equivalents and short-dated government bonds. - 2.13 The short-term cash holding at any one time should be sufficient to cover potential loans to be issued in the forthcoming year.
+- 2.9 In order to meet the Fund's purpose, the investment strategy set is to maintain security and a high level of liquidity so as to provide lending when required; ensuring that the asset value of the Fund is only subject to small fluctuations. - 2.10 The strategy is designed to maintain the asset value of the Fund in monetary, rather than real terms, and any income received will help to offset the effects of inflation on monetary values. - 2.11 The long-term investment strategy for the Fund is to hold assets (excluding the loan book) in cash and cash equivalents and short dated government bonds. - 2.12 The short-term cash holding at any one time should be sufficient to cover potential loans to be issued in the forthcoming year.
 Therefore the Minister has set a strategic aim of investing all monies in risk-reducing assets as detailed below -